About the Journal

 Case 3: The authors are dissatisfied with the Managing Editors Team’s decision

 If the authors are not satisfied with the Managing Editors Team’s decision, they should contact the DPJ Main Editors.
 The DPJ Main Editors will appoint different and additional temporary Managing Editors.
-The Temporary Managing Editors will consider all the reviews (external and form the current Managing Editors) and then form their own authorial judgment, which will be final.
+The Temporary Managing Editors will consider all the reviews (external and from the current Managing Editors) and then form their own authorial judgment, which will be final.

-Case 4: The authors continue to be dissatisfied with nearly all Managing Editors Team’s and external reviewers’ suggestions
+Case 4: The authors continue to be dissatisfied with nearly all the Managing Editors Team’s and external reviewers’ suggestions

 In a case of disputes with the Managing Editors that they cannot resolve themselves, the authors are encouraged to contact the DPJ Main Editors — the Editor-in-Chief and the 2 Deputy Editors — for their help and authority.
 For this reason, only one of the 3 DPJ Main Editors may be appointed as a Managing Editor for any particular manuscript.

 If one or two Main Editors submit a manuscript as its authors, they should use pseudonyms and pseudonym DPJ accounts, known only to themselves and to the rest of the Main Editors who cannot serve as Managing Editors.
-All communication by the authors who are Main Editors has to be managed from the pseudonym account and separate pseudonym email address.
-In case of dispute described above, Temporary Managing Editors can be appointed by Main Editors, who are not the authors.
-If all 3 Main Editors submit a manuscript as its authors, the Editors of Book Reviewer section will be appointed to manage conflicts between the authors and Managing Editors of this manuscript.
+All communication by the authors who are thr Main Editors has to be managed from the pseudonym account and a separate pseudonym email address.
+In case of a dispute described above, Temporary Managing Editors can be appointed by the Main Editors, who are not the authors.
+If all 3 Main Editors submit a manuscript as its authors, the Editors of the Book Reviewer section will be appointed to manage conflicts between the authors and the Managing Editors of this manuscript.

 Part IV.
 Non-sexist and non-discriminatory language journal policy